The WHY in Business Processes: Discovery of Causal Execution Dependencies: [id=del] Experimental setup and evaluation [id=add] Soundness and applicability evaluation of our method Soundness and applicability evaluation of our method

-In the following subsections, we describe our evaluation carried out for each of the patterns using a series of generated event logs corresponding to different fragments of the BP model depicted in Figure~\ref{fig:bp}.
+In the following subsections, we describe our evaluation for each of the patterns using a series of generated event logs corresponding to different fragments of the BP model depicted in Figure~\ref{fig:bp}.
 In all three patterns, data generation adhered to a set of pattern-specific equations, reflective of the assumptions of linear relationships and error independence.
-Each log was generated consisting of 9999 cases using the BIMP open-source log simulation tool \footnote{\url{https://bimp.cs.ut.ee/simulator/}}.
+Each log was generated consisting of 9999 cases using the BIMP open-source log simulation tool \footnote{\url{https://bimp.cs.ut.ee/simulator/}}\chadded[id=addr2]{, which is the maximum number of cases the BIMP simulator can generate}.
 The generated data included activity times drawn from either uniform or exponential distributions, with start times every 5 and 30 minutes respectively.
 Specific configurations for each log distribution are elaborated further in each pattern.